 - Team entry (Birmingham City) - Moseley Street Baths, Balsall Heath, Birmingham by Rebecca Chim, Shannon Ciriaco, Frances Lacey, Annabel Linch, Huma Mahmood, Lechelle Ndlovu, James Timmins

-Following a day of engaging presentations and fascinating discussion, the judges selected Jess Tyson's scheme for a new Nottingham Arts Centre as this year's winner.
+From these, Jess Tyson's scheme for a new Nottingham Arts Centre was chosen as this year's winner.
 Second prize was awarded to the team that set out proposals for the refurbishment, upgrading and extension of Moseley Road Baths in Birmingham.
-Additionally, the judges commended Justin Chung for his reimagining of the former Dana Prison, Shrewsbury as a manufacturing hub for handcrafted ceramics, glass and textiles.
+The judges commended Justin Chung for his reimagining of the former Dana Prison, Shrewsbury as a manufacturing hub.
 See the acceptance speeches on the SPAB's YouTube.